Skip to the content

 - Daniel Dias, Royal Melbourne Institute of Technology, Melbourne, Australia

-- Nominees should have been members of the Metabolomics Society for at least three (3) years immediately preceding the year of nomination and meet the criteria for each medal listed above.
+- Nominees must have been members of the Metabolomics Society for at least three (3) years immediately preceding the year of nomination and meet the criteria for each medal listed above.

 - More details on eligibility are given in the FAQ document.